PaulStoffregen/Time/Readme.md

 - `TimeRTCSet` is similar to the above and adds the ability to set the Real Time Clock

 - `TimeRTCLog` demonstrates how to calculate the difference between times.
-  It is a vary simple logger application that monitors events on digtial pins and prints (to the serial port) the time of an event and the time period since the previous event.
+  It is a very simple logger application that monitors events on digital pins and prints (to the serial port) the time of an event and the time period since the previous event.